Treatment for Aniridia (Aniridia Syndrome)

 Glaucoma.
 This is a buildup of pressure in the eye.
 It causes more vision problems.
 It usually occurs around the teen years.

 Cataracts.
-This is clouding of the lens of the eye.
+This is clouding of the eye's lens.
 The lens may also shift out of position.
-These problems can lessen vision.
+These problems can make vision worse.

 Problems with the retina and optic nerve.
 The retina is the light-sensitive area in the back of the eye.
 It sends messages to the optic nerve.
 The optic nerve sends messages to the brain.
 Problems with the retina or optic nerve can lessen vision.